 How Does a Solid State Power Amplifier Work?

 Solid state technology amplifies RF signals with the help of a series of combined field-effect transistors, or FETs.
 FETs are composed of semiconductor materials.
 Laterally diffused metal oxide semiconductors (LDMOS) are a common form of FET for a range of AB and pulsed applications including base station, broadcast, and microwave testing.
 Gallium Arsenide (GaAs) and Gallium Nitride (GaN) are preferable for high-frequency use due to their electron mobility and high band gaps.

 GaAs vs. GaN Solid State Amplifiers

 GaAs amplifiers replaced silicon-based semiconductors like bipolar transistors and metal oxide semiconductor field effect transistors (MOSFETs) and have grown in popularity for RF/microwave applications.
-GaN solid state amplifiers were initially designed for low frequency L, S and C-band communications tests, but have since been developed to operate at higher frequency X, Ku and Ka-bands.
+GAAS amplifiers generally operate from 5 – 20V.